fitry29/Login-SignUp-Page/README.md

 ﻿# Login and SignUp Page
-This is Frontend Login Page and Sign Up Page responsive for both mobile, tablet and desk.
+This is Frontend Login Page and Sign Up Page responsive for both mobile, tablet and desktop.

 Check it out!
 https://fitry29.github.io/Login-SignUp-Page/